-Students 14 through 17 years of age who are credit deficient, have attendance or behavior issues, or have special personal needs may request the Independent Study program.
-Instruction is provided to the students one hour per week, with the remainder of the student's work coming under the direct supervision of the parent(s)/guardian(s).
-Contact your student's counselor for more details.
+Independent Study is available for students who are credit deficient or experiencing health issues that prevent them from being successful in a comprehensive school setting.
+Traditional Independent Study instruction is provided to the students a few hours a week on the Independence School campus, and the remainder of the student's work comes under the direct supervision of the parent(s)/guardian(s).
+Home and Hospital Independent Study is available to students who are too ill to attend campus on a daily basis and need instruction to be provided in the home.
+Contact your student's counselor for more details on both programs.